 Hi all!
-I highly recommend reading these easy-going books that approach many of the core topis in authoritarian poltics.
-No expertise required!
+I highly recommend reading these easy-going books that approach many of the core topics in authoritarian politics.
+No expertise is required!

 - Dictatorland: The Men Who Stole Africa by Paul Kenyon.
-Great book to learn about how the most famous african dictators seized power and reaped the fruits of natural resources to mantain their rule.
+Great book to learn about how the most famous African dictators seized power and reaped the fruits of natural resources to maintain their rule.

 - How to feed a dictator by Witold Szablowski.
 Do you want to know how ruthless dictators behave at home and at the table?
-Witold tracked down the personal chefs of five dictators such as Idin Amin or Saddam Hussein to illustrate dictators’ behavior and life under tyranny.
-A must read.
+Witold tracked down the personal chefs of five dictators such as Idin Amin and Saddam Hussein to illustrate dictators’ behaviour and life under tyranny.
+A must-read.

 - Mafia Women by Clare Longrigg.
 Is the Mafia world only a male thing?
-The quick answer is a big NO. This is a fantastic book that shows why and how women played a leading role in the Cosa Nostra and gives in-depth insights about their effect in the organization and Italian politics!
-A must read since women role in this type of activities is usuallyt not accounted!
+The quick answer is a big NO. This is a fantastic book that shows why and how women played a leading role in the Cosa Nostra and give in-depth insights about their effect on the organization and Italian politics!
+A must-read since women’s role in this type of activity is usually missed!